MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-proof-concept.md

 ### Bookable resources

 Include a subset of actual resource data for the purposes of this POC.
-Working with real data makes it easier to drill into specific use cases and also limits the related data required for resources, such as work hours, resource territories, or skills and characteristics.
+Working with real data makes it easier to drill into specific use cases and also limits the related data required for resources, such as work hours, resource territories, or characteristics (skills).
 Resources must be related to a user, account, or contact.
 The easiest way to make sure this happens is to relate resources to contacts - this ensures that they are separate from the accounts you're scheduling.
 Of course, if the resources are also users, then relating them to a user record is also acceptable.

 > [!Note]
-> If you do relate resource data to user data, note that location data for start and end locations are mainatined in the user record, which can only be edited by an administrator.
+> If you relate resource data to user data, note that location data for start and end locations are mainatined in the user record, which can only be edited by an administrator.

 Be sure to set the proper time zone on the resource.
 This will inform the required work hours.
 If multiple time zones are needed for the POC, be sure that you have schedule board views set up with the proper time zone filters, or you may misread the outputs.